Lewis Moody: Personal life

-He enjoys extreme sports—although he suffers from vertigo—and his current hobbies include wakeboarding, travelling and golf.
+He enjoys extreme sports—although he has vertigo—and his current hobbies include wakeboarding, travelling and golf.

 Moody is a patron and supporter of a number of charities including The Social Entrepreneurs Project, HOPEHIV, Rainbow Trust children's charity and Our Lady's Children's Hospital.
 In August 2012 Moody highlighted his battle with ulcerative colitis and the impact this had on his training.

 In May 2014, Lewis and his wife Annie set up The Lewis Moody Foundation, inspired by Joss Rowley-Stark, to fund groundbreaking research to improve the diagnosis and treatment of brain tumours and give families a day out of the ordinary to lift spirits and create special memories.

 In August 2014, Moody was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.

 In October 2025, Moody revealed that he had been diagnosed with motor neurone disease (MND).